-Adam Khan Architects is an award-winning practice with an established reputation for built work of sensitivity, elegance and refinement which addresses key issues of our time: social inclusion, sustainability and the vitality of public space.
+Adam Khan Architects is a practice with an established reputation for built work of sensitivity, elegance and refinement which addresses key issues of our time: social inclusion, sustainability and the vitality of public space.
 Our design methodology is based on careful study of context, collaborative working methods and an active process of client and user engagement, underpinned by a commitment to the social potential of architecture.

 We work with a diverse portfolio of private, public and third sector clients, at a wide range of scale – landscape, city, building and room – enjoying the cross-fertilisation that this allows.
 Strategies for renewal typically include both renovation and new building, and look to exploit the latent potential in any found condition.
 We have experience delivering complex projects including significant cultural buildings, high-performance sustainability and community renewal projects.